 The compliance trigger.
 If data handling obligations mean you cannot use SaaS AI tools for your primary use case, skip the evaluation phase and go straight to scoping a private deployment.

 The taxonomy trigger.
-If off-the-shelf tools generate output that requires more correction than starting from scratch – typically because categorization does not match internal product structure – the tool is costing you time, not saving it.
-This is the moment to scope a custom classification layer rather than continuing to invest in a tool that does not fit.
+If off-the-shelf tools generate output that requires more correction than starting from scratch, usually because categorization does not match internal product structure, the tool is costing you time, not saving it.

 A focused AI build for product workflow automation typically runs $35,000 to $80,000 depending on scope, with 6 to 12 months to clear payback through recovered PM and EM time.
 For a detailed breakdown of how these engagements are scoped and priced, see the AI automation service guide.